 1992 – To highlight the importance of the conference and convention business, the hotel rebranded itself The Desmond Hotel & Conference Center – which it continues to operate as today.

-Today - The Desmond continues to be under the guidance and expertise of John K. Desmond Jr., who remains active in the business.
-Everyday operation is currently managed by the third generation of the Desmond family, General Manager Tyler Desmond.
+Today – The Desmond continues to be a family owned and operated property and is currently managed by the third generation of the Desmond family, General Manager Tyler Desmond.